JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 5. Ungroup layer groups (delete the group folder only, not the folder content)
     * Not sure if this was the reason for earlier trouble but do it to be safe, because it worked!

 	_Note: Steps 6 and 7 are unnecessary.
-Current pointsfile used in transformation seems to produce acceptable results, although 		there may be a way to create a photoshop layer that can be used for better groundtruthing of reference points._
+The current pointsfile, `vector_transform.points`, used in transformation seems to produce acceptable results, although there may be a way to create a photoshop layer that can be used for better groundtruthing of reference points._

 6. Use Single-row Marquee Tool to select top row of pixels on the canvas
 7. Add a one-pixel stripe across the top of each layer, as follows:
     * Click on the layer to go there
-    * Shift-F5 (or Edit > Fill) Black; Opacity 100%
+    * Shift-F5 (or Edit > Fill...)
+Black; Opacity 100%
     * Go to next visible layer and repeat
 8. Go through each layer again making all pixels solid black as follows:
     * Click on the layer to go there
     * Click on the icon of the layer
     * Change opacity to 100% (if not already)
     * Command-click on the icon (selects all non-empty pixels in the layer)
-    * Shift-F5 (or Edit > Fill) Black; Opacity 100%
+    * Shift-F5 (or Edit > Fill...)
+Black; Opacity 100%
 10. File > Scripts > Export layers to files
     * Select PSD as the file type
     * Visible layers only (checked)